egmoreira/BC-VARETA-toolbox/README.md

 See the pdf file "Brief of Theory and Results" for an insight to this methodology.

 Functions and folder:
-- Main_EEG (**execute this routine for demosntration**): Real EEG analysis with the estimation of activivity and connectivity for the alpha peak.
+- Main_EEG (**execute this routine for demonstration**): Real EEG analysis with the estimation of activivity and connectivity for the alpha peak.
 - xspectrum: computes the spectra of the simulated scalp activity
 - bcvareta: executes BC-VARETA method
 - bcvareta_initial_values: computes 'bcvareta' initialization